 oneOf and anyOf constructs are allowed to be used as part of an Swagger2.0 schema object.
 The Swagger2.0 schema with oneOf and anyOf constructs can be found in Annex G.1.

-Dynamic Resources (e.g. Resources that can be created up on a request by a Client) shall have a URL definition which contains a URL identifier (e.g. using the {} syntax).
-A URL with {} identifies that the Resource definition applies to the whole group of Resources that can be created.
-The actual path can contain the collection node that links to the Resource.
+Dynamic Resources (e.g. Resources that can be created on a request by a Client) shall have a URL definition which contains a URL identifier (e.g. using the {} syntax).
+A URL with {} identifies that the Resource definition applies to the whole group of Resources that may be created.
+The actual path may contain the collection node that links to the Resource.

-Example of an URL with identifiers:
+Example of a URL with identifiers:

 /SceneListResURI/{SceneCollectionResURI}/{SceneMemberResURI}:

-When different Resource Types are allowed to be created in a collection, then the different schemas for the create method shall define all possible Resource Types that can be created.
+When different Resource Types are allowed to be created in a Collection, then the different schemas for the CREATE method shall define all possible Resource Types that may be created.
 The schema construct oneOf allows the definition of a schema with selectable Resources.
-The oneOf construct allows the integration of all schemas and that only one existing sub schemas shall be used to indicate the definition of the Resource that can be created.
+The oneOf construct allows the integration of all schemas and that only one existing sub schema shall be used to indicate the definition of the Resource that may be created.

 Example usage of oneOf JSON schema construct: